 There is no cure for asthma, although symptoms sometimes improve over time.
 With proper self-care and medical treatment, most people with asthma can lead a normal life.

 The complications of asthma can be severe, and may include:

 When to Contact a Medical Professional

-Call for an appointment with your health care provider if asthma symptoms develop.
+Contact your provider for an appointment if asthma symptoms develop.

 You can reduce asthma symptoms by avoiding triggers and substances that irritate the airways.